intel/llvm/sycl/doc/design/DeviceConfigFile.md

 modules that need information about the targets can simply query the map to get it.

+Further information about TableGen can be found in [TableGenFundamentals](https://releases.llvm.org/1.9/docs/TableGenFundamentals.html).

 ### New `TableGen` backend
 Note: This [guide](https://llvm.org/docs/TableGen/BackGuide.html) details how to implement new TableGen backends.
 Also, the [Search